aaps/MCmotions/README.md

 * make a fresh branch for all of this. (something that ask for warm weather)

+* implement wheat type blocks (done coudnt test it)

+* implement buttons and leavers (yes, out of scale bad rotation, etc, will improve later)

+* update this readme to include all the changes  (already in there, so good)

 #ToDo:
 * more cleaning

 * coloborate/dev some on MCprep to get it to do textures, so i dont have to.

-* update this readme to include all the changes ###
+* posibility to render world in different scales ###

+* posibility to give world mats different names like: the mat number or matnumber:meta ##

-* lets see if i can implement the fences.
+* lets see if i can implement the fences. ##

-* implement wheat type blocks ##

-* implement buttons and leavers #
+* there is a bug in the stairs placement in case of corner stairs

-* implement the right doors shapes and positions.
+* implement the right doors shapes and positions. #

+* the chunkparser is using far more mem than i guess is needed, this was after the refactoring so i guess im saving double info, this should go

+* build me a calibration/testing world on a pi3, with all blocks and configs. ####

+* perhaps check the spelling in the code, it will work but loos sloppy.

+* split out the placement of mobs/entitys and the movement of them in a seperate class !
 2

-have a look at: https://github.com/WARP-LAB/Blender-Network-Render-Additions, lets c if we can make the netrender somewhat better. make it so that the master can be just a server that doesnt include blender perse.

-parhaps make somekingd of p2p thing. (eventualy)

 explain the mctricky role in the steps to run this !